 How You Can HelpDiscover the many ways that you can contribute to our school.
 Your help is invaluable.

-Resurrection Catholic School receives money when it sends in box tops, labels, and Turkey Hill bottle caps.
+Resurrection Catholic School receives money when it sends in box tops.
 All the money goes to student instruction and supplies.
 The school has purchased gym equipment including balls, cones, and scooters.

 Business owners can redirect their tax dollars into educational scholarships for Resurrection Catholic School students in a simple process available to Pennsylvania schools.
 Participating businesses receive credit against their PA taxes, dollar-for-dollar; they also receive a federal tax deduction against net income for a charitable donation.

-Two programs—the Educational Improvement Tax Credit or EITC, and the Opportunity Scholarship Tax Credit or OSTC—provide a win-win situation for qualifying businesses while helping students and their families afford to attend their school of choice.
+They participate in two programs—the Educational Improvement Tax Credit or EITC, and the Opportunity Scholarship Tax Credit or OSTC— a win-win situation for qualifying businesses that helps students and their families afford their school of choice.

 EITC began in 2001 as an education tax credit for corporations.
 By 2013–14, the state allocation for EITC was over $100 million.
 Thousands of students have been given the chance to attend a school that otherwise would have been unavailable to them.